TheOdinProject/curriculum/nodeJS/testing/Testing-Mongo.md

 We're going to use an npm package called `mongodb-memory-server`.
 You can see the specifics on their [github repo](https://github.com/nodkz/mongodb-memory-server), but basically this package will spin up a fresh in-memory mongoDB server that you can connect to with mongoose, and then use for your testing environment.
 Since it's creating a fresh DB every time you don't have to worry about trying to keep your data in sync, or polluting your production database.

 Setting it up is actually pretty simple, but there are a few things you need to do.
-First, in your actual app, you need to move your mongo/mongoose setup into it's own file as seen in the simple example below.
+First, in your actual app, you need to move your mongo/mongoose setup into its own file as seen in the simple example below.

 ~~~javascript
 //// mongoConfig.js